tehnub a year ago

 If your regular license only covered a year of updates that's certainly a bug and I suggest contacting sales@sublimetext.com so we can sort that out.

-• squigz 2 days ago
+• squigz a year ago

 That seems strange.
 ST doesn't even do minor auto-updates for me, let alone upgrading to a major version.
 Also couldn't you just downgrade?

-• ben-schaaf 2 days ago
+• ben-schaaf a year ago

 No we don't have automatic updates.
 The issue was that our updater did not warn customers that their license would not cover the newer version before updating, so those with more than 3 year old licenses were met with a "LICENSE UPGRADE REQUIRED" in the title bar.
 Sorry to those who were affected by this, the loss of trust is understandable.